Psyche is my keeper from our spring 2019 litter out of my Vesta and Joyce Osborn's Bandit (Kaviak's Gone West).

 From the beginning, Psyche caught my eye.
 Her coloring and markings were so striking!
 I figured she would not turn out, because isn't that what happens when one puppy attracts you right out of the gate?
 Each week, as I stacked and gaited and trained the puppies, she gave me no reason to write her off as "just pretty."
 She showed tremendous promise, and I started getting excited.
 She was a lively puppy with the world's most intense eye contact.
 Her confidence was easily one of her most attractive qualities.
 My heart would NOT let me part with her.

 During her first weekend showing with the big dogs, 6-month-old Psyche won Winner's Bitch for two points.
-By the end of the year, she had picked up two more points with a Best of Winners win over several nice dogs.
+By the end of the year, she had picked up two more points with another Best of Winners win over several nice dogs.